-Avoid Creating Debt When Using the Post-9/11 GI Bill®
+Avoid Creating Debt When Using VA Education Benefits

+Under the Post-9/11 GI Bill®, VA pays your tuition and fees to the school after your enrollment information is certified to VA.
+Under other education benefit programs, payment from VA is paid directly to you.
 When you enroll in school and take classes, you enter into an agreement with the school to pay for your classes and the associated fees.
-VA pays your tuition and fees to the school after your enrollment is verified.
-By law, you are responsible for any debt incurred while receiving benefits under any GI Bill®.
+The details of this agreement are outside of VA's jurisdiction.

-If you decrease your credit hours (drop classes, leave school, etc.) after the VA has processed your GI Bill® payment, an overpayment will occur creating a debt with the VA.
-If the amount refunded by the school does not satisfy the debt, you are responsible for the remainder.
+By law, you are responsible for any debt incurred while receiving benefits under any GI Bill[®].
+If you decrease your credit hours (drop classes, leave school, etc.) after the VA has processed your GI Bill[®] payment, an overpayment may occur, creating a debt with the VA and/or your school.